 by Sundeep Bajikar

-This work is specifically meant for those interested in exploring investment opportunities in the technology sector.
-The author tackles the complex subject in systematic manner, beginning with an overview of financial services industry along with the behaviour of market participants, which plays a key role in making investment decisions.
-It offers a practical exposition of value investing with a focus on technology stocks.
-Although it narrows down the scope of this work but also brings to light several details which might be lost otherwise in a work of generic nature.
+This work is specifically for those interested in exploring investment opportunities in the technology sector.
+It offers a practical exposition of value investing focusing on technology stocks.
+The author systematically tackles the complex subject, beginning with an overview of the financial services industry and market participants’ behavior, which plays a key role in making investment decisions.
+However, it narrows down the scope of this work and brings to light several details that might be lost otherwise in a work of generic nature.